The Animation Process – Complete Step by Step Guide 2026

 No matter how complex the concept we’re working on is, we always develop a clear and simple script that’s easy to understand and lets your message shine through.

-People often tend to skip scriptwriting, but we can’t stress enough how critical this animation phase is because it’s going to be transformed into video storytelling later on.
+People often tend to skip scriptwriting, but we can’t stress enough how critical this animation phase is.
 Believe me when I say it’ll be the foundation for the rest of your video and will save you a lot of time and effort down the road.
 There are no two ways about it: not having a script or using a poor, rushed one can never result in a quality piece.

 3. Storyboard: Visualizing the Script